volodymyrhudyma/blog/content/blog/2020-06-16-typescript-type-vs-interface-whats-the-difference.md

 tag:
   - JavaScript
 teaser: "One of the most asked interview questions for JavaScript developers is:
-  \"What's the difference between \"type\" and \"interface\" in typescript?\".
+  \"What's the difference between type and interface in TypeScript?\".
 Even if you used both of them, the answer might not be obvious..."
 date: 2020-06-15T17:43:12.103Z
 ---
-One of the most asked interview questions for JavaScript developers is: "What's the difference between "type" and "interface" in typescript?".
+One of the most asked interview questions for JavaScript developers is: "What's the difference between `type` and `interface` in TypeScript?".

 Even if you used both of them, the answer might not be obvious, as both of them are correct: